shineangelic/music_categories/README.md

 Metal: Thrash metal
 Metal: Unblack metal
 Metal: Viking metal
+Other: 00S
+Other: 90S
+Other: 80S
 Other: A Capella
 Other: A Cappella
+Other: Acoustic
 Other: Acoustic Music
 Other: Anime
 Other: Arabesque